A list of words and phrases insurance people use (but the rest of us don't really understand).

 Rating bureau — A private organization that classifies and shares rates with consumers.
 In some cases, a rating bureau may compile data and measure hazards of individual risks in terms of rates for a given territory.

-Rebate — When an insurance agent gives a policy owner a part of his or her commission (or something of value) as an incentive to buy insurance.
+Rebate — When an insurance agent gives a policy owner a part of their commission (or something of value) as an incentive to buy insurance.
 This is illegal.

 Reinsurance — A risk-management tool for insurance companies.
 It transfers risk from one insurance company to another.
 For example, a primary insurance company will agree to insure an airline’s fleet of planes for $10 billion.
 Through separate reinsurance contracts, the primary insurance company will pay premiums to nine other insurance companies to accept $1 billion of the risk.
 If a $10 billion loss occurs, each company will pay $1 billion.